nvdungx/nvdungx.github.io/_posts/2021-08-01-vscode-cmake.md

 </figure>
 Nice, now you can update your project, create additional modules, add external libraries, etc.
 Of course, you have to update the **CMakeLists.txt** correspondingly with the changes of project.
-We will have a CMake topic in near future.
+We will have a CMake topic in the near future.
 VSCode remote extension is pretty convenience when you want to create/build your project in remote machine(raspberry,...).
 You can just setup a raspberry with ssh enable and it's good to go.
 No need for additional keyboard, mouse, monitor or using ssh with CLI.

 #### Remote and debug?
 When your program required su to run then normal debug will not work.
-Here is a work around.
+Here is a workaround.
 `cd /usr/bin`
 `sudo mv gdb gdb_origin`
 `sudo vim gdb`